Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Bayesian inference for spectral quantities

 \section{Bayesian inference for spectral quantities}

-We now use the results from the previous section to perform Bayesian inference of the theoretical distribution underlying a set of observed spectral quantities.

-Our starting point is the likelihood in \Cref{eq:wishart}, which, when multiplied by an appropriate prior distribution $p(\bSig)$, yields the Bayesian posterior for the theoretical CPSD matrix $ \bSig $.
-Since $\bSig$ is the only free parameter in the sample distribution, this posterior fully captures the statistical information of the stochastic processes under investigation.

-The key step in this approach is selecting a suitable prior.
+We now use the results from the previous section to perform Bayesian inference of the theoretical distribution underlying a set of observed spectral quantities.\\ Our starting point is the likelihood in \Cref{eq:wishart}, which, when multiplied by an appropriate prior distribution $p(\bSig)$, yields the Bayesian posterior for the theoretical CPSD matrix $ \bSig $.
+Since $\bSig$ is the only free parameter in the sample distribution, this posterior fully captures the statistical information of the stochastic processes under investigation.\\ The key step in this approach is selecting a suitable prior.
 Before addressing the general case for $p>1$, we begin with the simpler, yet illuminating case of $p=1$, the inference of the PSD of a single stochastic process, which provides valuable insight for the general case.